freon4dsl/Freon4dsl/packages/webapp/src/left-to-do.md

 DONE:
 4. Delete model functionality should be added.
-6. When an item is selected in the info panel (error or search result), the cursor should jump to the corrsponding element.
+6. When an item is selected in the info panel (error or search result), the cursor should jump to the corresponding element.